-SR108 Emergency response Emergency category 1 responder to a major emergency and SR109 Corporate governance Risk of failure in systems of governance within the council, council owned/influenced organisations and partnerships or other collaborative arrangements.
-Sue Bearman SR110Deliberate or unintentional loss/disclosure personal, sensitive, confidential, business or information or breach of information gover legislation.
+SR108 Emergency response The Council's ability to effectively respond as a category 1 responder to a major emergency and maintain a suitable response without affecting essential service delivery.
+Matthew Finch SR109 Corporate governance Risk of failure in systems of governance within the council, council owned/influenced organisations and partnerships or other collaborative arrangements.
+Sue Bearman SR110 Data management and security Deliberate or unintentional loss/disclosure of personal, sensitive, confidential, business critical information or breach of information governance legislation.
 Sanjiv Kohli SR111 Arkwood Development Managing performance and the relationship between the Council and Arkwood Developments in accordance with the governance agreement.
 John Robinson SR112 Brexit Effects of BREXIT on the council's ability to deliver services and to the sustainability of its communities.
 SR113 Community Issues - Pandemic Immediate and longer term economic and societal impact of global pandemic on NSDC communities and its business economy - specifically concerned with: deprivation, direct effect on specific communities/vulnerable persons and the local economy.
 Matthew Finch SR114 Environment Ability to meet requirements of the government's green agenda and aspirations/expectations of the NSDC community in delivering a greener/carbon neutral service.
 Matthew Finch SR115 Regulatory and Statutory compliance management Implementation and maintenance of suitable statutory safety compliance management systems.
 Sanjiv Kohli Suzanne Shead